syseleven/grav-docs-syseleven-stack/pages/04.Support/02.issue-reporting-guideline/default.en.md

 ## Required data for faster resolutions

 We want to minimize your effort to report any issues.
-Therefor we provide the information that is necessary to check and solve your issues/requests.
+For that reason we provide you with a list, which information helps us to check and solve your issues/requests.

 ```text
 Problem description: